Entertainment & Lifestyle, Science & Technology

 Effect of blue light on your sleep

-The blue light that’s emitted from modern screens can delay the release of sleep-inducing melatonin, increase alertness, and reset the body’s internal clock (or circadian rhythm) to a later schedule.
+The blue light that’s emitted from modern screens can delay the release of sleep-inducing melatonin, increase alertness, and reset the body’s internal clock to a later schedule.

 The reason that blue light is so problematic is that it has a short wavelength that affects levels of melatonin more than any other wavelength does.
 Light from fluorescent bulbs and LED lights can produce the same effect.